Browse tips

 Resources / Tasks is where school clutter can live without crowding the weekly plan.
 Keep rubric links, reading PDFs, citation links, teacher notes, office-hour questions, class portal links, lab instructions, group chat follow-ups, files to download, and forms to submit.

 At the start of the week, pull only the needed action from this page.
-A resource library is helpful; a weekly page full of links is hard to read.
+A resource library is useful; a weekly page full of links is hard to read.
 If the link matters this week, write the action on Weekly, like open rubric, download article, ask teacher, or submit form.
+The matching article is Resources / Tasks page ideas.

-6. Use Weekly and Daily for action only
+6. Let Weekly and Daily carry only the next action

 This keeps the full semester from landing on one daily page.
 The big map stays big, the class details stay with the class, and today stays small enough to start.

-Use Weekly Review as a recovery page, not a guilt page.
+Use Weekly Review as a recovery page.
 Write what still matters, what expired, what can be dropped, what is waiting on someone else, and the first rescue action.
 If everything feels urgent, choose the task with the closest real consequence or the task that unlocks other work.

 Skip the full-evening backfill and restart from the current week instead.
 A useful student planner helps everyone come back quickly.